 While I felt sorry for the moss, my more pressing concern was what to fill my Grandma's milk glass urns with?
 I still have all the feels for moss, but kinda knew that circumstances (read ‘Peep the Kitten') required me to do something other than another live moss plant and was really looking forward to creating some spring crafts for my DIY spring decor.
 How does one make a faux decorative moss ball?

 I liked the whole moss ball thing but didn't see any when I popped out on a ‘fill the milk glass urns' foray.
 So…I decided to make my own…I know…'shock face'?
 Yep…DIY moss balls it is!

 HOWEVER…I really wasn't digging the idea of trying to cover a round object (ball) with a square sheet of moss…what I really wanted was a ‘moss spray' to spray a foam ball.
 Since that wasn't happening, I noodled what I think is the next best thing…pureed moss!

 Say What?
 Yup…I put sheet moss in my food processor and pureed it.
 Let me just say that I love my food processor…not only do I use it for food, but I've crushed eggshells for my garden in my processor and now I've pureed moss in my food processor.

-For those of you who are squeemish about pureeing food after I've pureed moss…clearly I ran it through the dishwasher before I put food in it.
+For those of you who are squeamish about pureeing food after I've pureed moss…clearly, I ran it through the dishwasher before I put food in it.